Interactive Showrooms — End-to-End Design

 The first hour was killing trial conversion

-The docs explained everything.
-But feeling the model meant configuring, running samples, and interpreting output alone — a loop that routinely stretched past an hour.
-Most trial users left before reaching the moment of value.
-Enterprise decks faced the same wall: descriptive, not convincing.
-So I shifted the product from documentation to proof.
+Qwen Character is an LLM API — teams build their own character products on it, the way they build on Claude.
+But feeling the model meant configuring, running samples, and reading output alone — a loop that routinely stretched into hours, and most trial users left before the moment of value.
+So I redesigned its site into a storefront: a shift from documentation to proof.

 How might we